 NRT and prescription medicines are not a miracle cure.
 They reduce cravings and withdrawal symptoms but they don’t make them go away completely.
 You will still need to put a lot of effort into quitting but, as some of LiveWire’s past success stories will tell you, the treatments really help.
 See 'My Story' for evidence of local people's success stories.

-LiveWire can offer you support to come off your electronic cigarette.
+LiveWire can offer you support to switch to an electronic cigarette and reduce your nicotine over a period of time should you wish to.
 To discuss this with a Lifestyles advisor, please contact us on freephone 0300 003 0818.

 It’s common to feel a little low when you stop smoking no matter what product you use.
 If it’s been part of your routine for a long time, you may go through a period where you feel like something is missing.
 LiveWire’s Stop Smoking Team suggest keeping a diary on how you’re feeling throughout your successful quit and talk to your advisor.
 If you’re concerned about your mood whilst taking Champix it is recommended you stop taking it and seek advice from your GP.